-Professor Wolfgang Stroebe holds appointments both at Utrecht Unviersity and the University of Groningen.
+Wolfgang Stroebe is Emeritus Professor of social psychology at Utrecht University and now at the University of Groningen.
 He is a past president of the European Association of Experimental Social Psychology and founding director of the Dutch Research Institute for Psychology and Health.
 He received the research award for outstanding scientific achievements concerning death and loss of the American Association of Death Counseling and Education in 2002, the Tajfel Award for outstanding scientific achievements and contribution to the development of social psychology of the European Association of Experimental Social Psychology in 2005, the lifetime achievement award of the German Psychological Association and an honorary doctorate from the University of Louvain (Belgium) in 2002.
-He is Fellow of APS, SPSP, BPS and SPSSI.
-He has authored numerous books, chapters and articles, and is co-editor of the European Review of Social Psychology.
+He is a member of the German National Academy of Science, Fellow of APS (resigned), SPSP, BPS and SPSSI.
+He has authored numerous books, chapters and articles, and for 25 years was co-editor of the European Review of Social Psychology.

 - Applied Social Psychology